 Definition outlined by the National Junior Honor Society…

-Scholarship: Students must have a cumulative grade point average of a 3.75 to meet the scholarship requirement for membership.
+Scholarship: Students must have and maintain ALL A's in ALL classes (PE, Reading and Exploratories included) to meet the scholarship requirement for membership.
 These students are than eligible for consideration on the basis of service, leadership, character, and citizenship.